theflowong/portfolio-website/README.md

 ### 1. Set up your local web server.

    Since my site has dynamic content that uses PHP, you'll need to have your local web server set up.
 I use MAMP.

+   (In retrospect, PHP is completely unnecessary for this website, since it's a static site.
+But, you know.
+I was trying to experiment with PHP to make more modular components.
+Whatever, it's my website.)

 ### 2. Save the repository.